SOFIE-project/identity-authentication-authorization/README.md

 ## Testing

 ### Prerequisites
 Tests are executed using pytest and pytest-asyncio.
-To install it execute
+To install it execute:

 * pip3 install -U pytest
 * pip3 install pytest-asyncio